Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: AMG preconditioners

 Maximizing the product of the compatibility coefficients identifies a set of disjoint edges that define a coarse space whose complementary fine space, constructed as the orthogonal complement (in the energy inner product induced by \(K\)) of the coarse space, is well conditioned, then a relaxation applied only to the fine variables while keeping the coarse ones invariant converges rapidly.
 This is the fundamental rationale of the {\em compatible weighted matching} approach: the maximum product matching ensures an energetically orthogonal decomposition of the space into coarse and fine components, such that the fine-space relaxation is effective.

+{ In the practice, the maximum product matching is computed by applying a linear-time approximate graph matching algorithm~\cite{6009071} (e.g., a greedy maximum weight matching algorithm applied to the logarithms of the weights). }

-\paragraph{Interpolation and coarse operator.} Each matched edge \((i,j)\in\mathcal M\) defines a two-point aggregate \(\mathcal G_p=\{i,j\}\), while any unmatched vertex forms a singleton aggregate.
+\paragraph{Interpolation and coarse operator.} Each matched edge \((i,j)\in\mathcal M\) defines a two-point aggregate \(\mathcal G_p=\{i,j\}\), while any possible unmatched vertex (related to approximate maximum matching) forms a singleton aggregate.
 After reordering the unknowns so that singleton indices appear last, let \(n_p = |\mathcal M|\), \(n_s\) be the number of singletons, and \(n_c = n_p + n_s\).
 The prolongation operator is constructed as

 and the corresponding coarse matrix is obtained by the Galerkin projection

 Recursively applying the same procedure to \(K_c\) yields a multilevel AMG hierarchy.
 Note that the reordering in \eqref{eq:prolongation} is introduced solely for explanatory clarity; no such reordering is performed in the actual implementation.